Harbison State Forest programs

 Formal programs correlated to state academic standards

-Bring your students to Harbison State Forest for a hands-on, engaging and fun learning experience!
-All programs have been recently written to correlate with South Carolina 2021 Science Standards.
+We offer hands-on, engaging, and fun learning experiences in-person at Harbison State Forest, virtually, and on-demand!
+All programs have been written to address South Carolina 2021 Science Standards.
 Programs include a pre-visit activity that prepare students to get the most out of their visit to the forest.
 Our programs teach students how to think, not what to think, and follow the AKCA model for environmental education: Awareness, Knowledge, Challenge & Action.

 These FREE programs are offered at the Harbison State Forest Education Center.
 Programs can be modified to reach other specific learning objectives.
 Picnic tables are available for lunch but there are no on-site dining facilities.
-We are a staff of two and can see a maximum of around 50 students per day (25 students per instructor).
+Students will need to bring bagged lunches and refillable water bottles.
+Programs are totally outside, so closed-toed shoes and appropriate clothing is recommended.
+We are a staff of two and can see a maximum of 50 students per day (25 students per instructor).
 Schools must bring enough adults (teachers included) to achieve a 1:7 adult to student ratio.
 The program lasts around 3.5 hours and generally follows the below schedule.

 9:15 – Arrive